mahshidhelali/RL-Assisted-Performance-Testing/README.md

 RELOAD uses Apache JMeter 5.1.1.
 The current code is an initial version and the developement will continue.
 The corresponding research article is also in preparation (June 2020).

-Find out more information about RL-assisted performance assurance at "Machine Learning-Assisted Performance Assurance" http://urn.kb.se/resolve?urn=urn:nbn:se:mdh:diva-47501
+Find out more information about RL-assisted performance assurance at: "Machine Learning-Assisted Performance Assurance" http://urn.kb.se/resolve?urn=urn:nbn:se:mdh:diva-47501